Dimakoua/dailypick/Readme.md

 - The Eleventy build runs as part of the scheduled blog workflow to refresh `sitemap.xml`.
 - `wrangler.toml` points to `dist/` as the static bucket; ensure `npm run build` succeeds before deploying.
 - Secrets for the blog generation workflow (e.g., `GEMINI_API_KEY`) must be managed in the GitHub repository settings.

+ideas

+A few quick additions that would resonate with scrum ceremonies:

+Retro Roulette: Wheel of “Mad/Sad/Glad”, “4Ls”, “Sailboat” prompts; spins land on a theme and participant, keeping retros fresh.

+Risk Radar: Collaborative board where team drags blockers/risks into quadrants (impact vs likelihood); timer + celebratory reveal for focus.

+Sprint Goal Slot Machine: Input backlog items, pull the lever to surface potential sprint objectives along with suggested KPIs to discuss.

+Stand-up Variants: e.g., a “Daily Dice” that rolls through categories (“Blockers”, “Wins”, “Shout-outs”) to break monotony.

+Swarm Sprint: Mini game where avatars chase backlog bugs; progress bars mapped to real tasks to gamify bug bashes.

+Each keeps the playful vibe while aligning with key scrum events—happy to mock up flows for any of them.